stransky/wayland-proxy/README.md

 ## Usage

 Wayland proxy can be run as stand alone application or as a library.
-Stand alone application can be build by 'compile' script at '/src' and then run Wayland application as
+Stand alone application can be build by `compile` script at `src` dir and then run Wayland application as

 ```
   ./wayland-proxy application_path